All Episodes

 What does that mean?

-Go look at the look at the headline.
+Go look at the headline.

-You got to tell me because we use you for street vernacular, everything on this program, and you're the expert.
+You got to tell me because we use you for street vernacular everything on this program, and you're the expert.

 Am I looking at your Twitter feed right now?

-No, you're looking at the Drudge Report right now.
+No, you're looking at the Drudge report right now.

-Yeah, could that that would be the one?
+Yeah, that would be the one.

 Yes, ma'am.

-You got to pull that up.
+You got to pull that.

 What does that mean?